StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Currently there are 3 of these notebook projects:

 1. Max Lapan's [rethinking-2ed-julia](https://github.com/Shmuma/rethinking-2ed-julia) which uses Turing.jl and Jupyter notebooks.
-This has been forked, renamed to SR2TuringJupyter.jl and modified in a few places (e.g. data files are obtained from StatisticalRethinking.jl).

 2. The [SR2TuringPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2TuringPluto.jl) project, also Turing.jl based but using Pluto.jl instead of Jupyter.
 It is based on Max Lapan's work above.